MSc Meteorology: Career, Skills, Scope, Options, Outlook

 Basic Eligibility Required

-In addition to having a bachelor's degree, applicants may also need to submit transcripts, letters of recommendation, a personal statement or essay, and possibly scores from standardized tests such as the Graduate Record Examination (GRE).
-Some programs may also require applicants to have a certain GPA or have completed certain courses in order to be eligible for admission.
+In addition to having a bachelor's degree, applicants may need to submit transcripts, letters of recommendation, a personal statement or essay, and possibly scores from standardized tests such as the Graduate Record Examination (GRE).
+Some programs may also require applicants to have a certain GPA or have completed certain courses to be eligible for admission.

 Scope